 Dr. Kelli Ward, Independent Director, has dedicated herself to medicine, business, public policy and politics for the past 25 years.
 In 2012, she ran and was elected for the Arizona State Senate.
-She was then elected Chair of the Republican Party of Arizona in 2019 and was re-elected in January 2021.
+She is the former Chair of the Republican Party of Arizona.

 Jenaya Rohlfing, Independent Director, is a Petroleum Engineer who has exhibited exceptional technical, leadership and organizational skills in all facets of drilling operations for oil & gas over the past 13 years in various management positions with ConocoPhillips.
-Currently, she is the Drilling Engineering Supervisor for ConocoPhillips', Permian Basin.
+Currently, she is a Drilling Engineering Supervisor for ConocoPhillips', Permian Basin.